Max-1992/Exchange-Rate-API/README.md

 # Exchange rate api

-_This api allows you to check the rates for a specific list of currency pairs.._
+_This api allows you to check the rates for a specific list of currency pairs._

 ## Getting Starter 🚀